telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ### Footer Templates

-The DropDownList allows you to render a pop-up footer.
-The footer is re-rendered on every DataSource change.
+The footer template manages the way the pop-up footer of a DropDownList is rendered.
+The footer is re-rendered on every change of the Data Source.
 The context of the template is the widget itself.

-The example below demonstrates how to define a footer template.
+The following example demonstrates how to define a footer template.

 ###### Example